-We're halfway through 2017 and at the point where a large number of companies are building completely wire-free earphones.
+(Pocket-lint) - Looking at the earphone market, we're now at the point where a large number of companies are building completely wire-free earphones.
 Even the low-cost Chinese manufacturers are shipping them via Amazon.
 But when you look back, it was Bragi that initially pushed into the market, creating a path for others, before AirPods came along to give it more momentum.

 While the first Bragi Dash wasn't a perfect product, it was very ambitious.
 It wasn't just a wire-free pair of earphones, it was a new breed of wearable that you wore in your ears.
 The earphones were equipped with motion tracking sensors, heart-rate monitor, touch-sensitive controls and upgradeable firmware.
 Sadly, it didn't get the basics right.

 With the Dash Pro, Bragi is promising better audio, battery and wireless connection performance in a pair of earphones that pack in even more smarts.
 Thanks to a 2018 firmware update, the earphones are now even more versatile than ever.
 Read our updated "Audio" section to see more on that.

 - Best in-ear headphones: 10 great wired, wireless and wire-free earphones